 For Enterprises

-Enterprise AI needs a doorway before it acts.
+Enterprise AI needs a doorway for routed action.

 AI can change files, call tools, update systems, and start workflows.
-ZLAR puts a rule in front of those actions.
+ZLAR puts a rule in front of the actions a deployment routes through it.
 The rule can allow, block, or ask a person.

 The problem